 3 cups toasted walnuts, chopped

 Combine flour, baking powder, baking soda, salt, cinnamon, nutmeg and allspice in a medium bowl; whisk to blend.
 Using electric mixer, beat pumpkin and sugars until blended.
 Gradually beat in eggs, vanilla, oil and ginger.
 Stir in dry ingredients in 4 additions alternately in 3 additions.
 Stir in nuts and chips last.

 Fill lined muffin cups 3/4 full with batter; likewise mini loaf pans that have been greased or lined with parchment.

-Bake muffins 30-45 minutes depending on size of cup and whether your oven is convection, until a toothpick comes out clean — though it can be hard to tell with all that chocolate in there!
+Bake muffins at 375 degrees, 30-45 minutes, depending on size of cup and whether your oven is convection, until a toothpick comes out clean — though it can be hard to tell with all that chocolate in there!
 Bake the mini loaves about an hour.
 Cool in pans.

 Upon eating the first muffin I thought I hadn’t put in enough spice to suit, but today they were the perfect combination of tender and moist, with lots of soft dark chocolate not quite melted in, and dreamy flavor, probably just the right amount of spice.
 I wouldn’t mind if they had still less sugar, but I’ll be cautious about changing that ingredient too much and maybe not liking the resulting change in the crumb texture.

 I took this recipe at epicurious.com for my jumping-off place, after reading all the reviews that told the many ways people changed the original.
 I mostly combined many of their changes to customize mine; and I was in such a hurry to get my loaves and muffins done before my bedtime, I forgot to take a picture.
 This tiger does have something to do with the recipe, because he was carved from a pumpkin by Pippin some years ago.

-After B. and I enjoyed my creations with breakfast, most of the remainder went into the freezer to bring out when there are more people around to enjoy them.
+After Mr. Glad and I enjoyed my creations with breakfast, most of the remainder went into the freezer to bring out when there are more people around to enjoy them.
 I hope that will be soon, but I’ve had my fix, which I think will keep me for a while.